I Am That - audio

 The succession of transient moments creates the illusion of time, but the timeless reality of pure being is not in movement, for all movement requires a motionless background.
 It is itself the background.
 Once you have found it in yourself, you know that you had never lost that independent being.
 (409)

 What changes is not real, what is real does not change.
 Now, what is it in you that does not change?
 As long as there is food, there is body and mind.
 When the food is stopped, the body dies and the mind dissolves.
 But does the observer perish?
 It is a matter of actual experience that the self has being independent of mind and body.
 It is being-awareness-bliss.
 Awareness of being is bliss.
 (210)

 You must realize yourself as the immovable behind and beyond the movable, the silent witness of all that happens.
 (319)

 As the person is a changing stream of mental objects that I as the subject take to be my body-mind, I cannot be a person.
 I am, but I can't be this or that.

-ideas you have of yourself are altogether wrong.
-It is not you
+have of yourself are altogether wrong.
+It is not you who desires, fears

 The person is never the subject.
 You can see a person, but you are not the person.
 (64)